fpereiro/dale/readme.md

 ## Performance

-dale is slower than a `for` loop.
-The (very approximate) factors are the following:
+dale is necessarily slower than a `for` loop, since it consists of a wrapper on top of it.
+The (very approximate) performance factors are the following:

 ```
 Iterating arrays: